rbgirshick/rcnn/README.md

 R-CNN bbox reg | 31.4%

 * For more details see the updated [R-CNN tech report](http://arxiv.org/abs/1311.2524v3) (Sections 2.5 and 4, in particular)
-* Pre-trained models are available in a new [ILSVRC2013 data package](http://www.cs.berkeley.edu/~rbg/r-cnn-release1-data-ilsvrc2013.tgz)
+* This model is available in the model package (see below)
 * The code that was used for training is in the `ilsvrc` branch (still needs some cleanup before merging into `master`)

 ### Installing R-CNN